-Notwithstanding the preceding, you will be 100% Vested in your Nonelective Contribution Account if you fall into any of the following categories:
+You will be 100% Vested in your Nonelective Contribution Account if you fall into any of the following categories:

-- You are a Participant who on February 13, 2022, is employed in Classification E3, E4, F3, F4, or F5, or in an unclassified salaried position. - You are a Participant who on February 13, 2022, is employed in Classification E1, E2, F1, F2, or N2-N5, or who is regularly scheduled to work less than 32 hours per week, and was deemed to have satisfied the Plan's service requirement pursuant to the terms of the Plan in effect prior to February 14, 2022. - You are an Employee whose most recent period of employment with the College commenced before July 1, 2014, who is an active member of the Indiana Public Employees' Retirement Fund, and who becomes an Eligible Employee under the Plan.
+- You are a Participant who on February 13, 2022, is employed in Classification E3, E4, F3, F4, or F5, or in an unclassified salaried position. - You are a Participant who on February 13, 2022, is employed in Classification E1, E2, F1, F2, or N2-N5, or who is regularly scheduled to work less than 32 hours per week and was deemed to have satisfied the Plan's service requirement pursuant to the terms of the Plan in effect prior to February 14, 2022. - You are an Employee whose most recent period of employment with the College commenced before July 1, 2014, who is an active member of the Indiana Public Employees' Retirement Fund, and who becomes an Eligible Employee under the Plan. - You are an Employee who met the definition of an Eligible Employee on June 29, 2025, but no longer meet the definition of Eligible Employee in effect on June 30, 2025.